-The amended tender was re- Figure 19: Aerial image of Farms 81/2 and 81/9, Stellenbosch advertised on 02 September 2022, and the closing date for the tender was on 03 October 2022.
-Thereafter, SCM procurement process followed, whereby the user department was instructed to verify value net profit (NPV) calculation of the bidders.
+advertised on 02 September 2022, and the closing date for the tender was on 03 October 2022.
+Thereafter, SCM procurement process followed, whereby the department was instructed to verify the net profit value (NPV) calculation of the bidders.

-For the tender to be further evaluated, а registered accredited service provider assisted the Stellenbosch Municipality with the verification of the NPV, which has been appointed by the National Association of Social Housing
+For the tender to be further evaluated, a registered and accredited service provider assisted the Stellenbosch Municipality with the verification of the NPV, which has been appointed by the National Association of Social Housing